LS-Computer-Vision/sudoku-solver-2/README.md

 For some stages, you might want have 81 different images corresponding to the 81 cells you extracted from the sudoku grid.
 To display them, use the ```Detector.makePreview()``` method.
 This takes as input a 9x9 array of similar sized images, and returns a single combined image which you can return from your stage to be displayed

-A typical stage might go like this:
+A typical pipeline (set of stages) might go like this:

 * Preprocess the image